DFE-Digital/npq-registration/docs/data_model.md

 ### 4.3. **Declaration and Statement Process**

-   - **Declarations**: As users participate in courses, they make progress and fulfill specific requirements represented by `Declaration` entities.
+   - **Declarations**: As users participate in courses, they make progress and fulfil specific requirements represented by `Declaration` entities.
      - **Attributes**: Each `Declaration` has a state (e.g., submitted, eligible, payable), type, and declaration date.
-     - **Association**: `Declaration` is linked to `Application`, allowing the system to track a participant's journey through different declarations.
+     - **Association**: `Declaration` is linked to `Application` (allowing the system to track a participant's journey through different declarations), and `DeliveryPartner`.
+A declaration can optionally have a secondary `DeliveryPartner`.
      - **Outcome Tracking**: A `ParticipantOutcome` entity links to `Declaration`, capturing the outcome and completion status of the user's declaration.

    - **Statements**: `Statement`s track financial aspects of user declarations for each `LeadProvider` and `Cohort`.